WaylandM/dichroic-mirror-offsets/docs/Olympus_DM_correction_plugin.md

 ![aligned_channels](img/aligned_channels.png)

 ## Test data
-Image data used to test this plugin is available on figshare:
+Image data used to test this plugin are available on figshare:

 | Date | DOI |
 |---|---|